AlaaAAmin/service-mesh/part-1/challenges-and-patterns.md

 - Assign a workload identity and embed that into the certificates.
 - Also use the identities of different workloads to further implement powerful access-control policies.
 - Implement quotas, rate limiting, and organizational policies.
 - Using Istio’s policy enforcement, you can create very fine-grained rules about what services are allowed to interact with each other, and which are not.

+### How a service mesh relates to an enterprise service bus

+ESB integrated applications by placing itself in the center and then comingled application business logic with application routing, transformation, and mediation.

+A service mesh’s role is only in application networking concerns.
+Complex business transformations (such as X12, EDI, and HL7), business process orchestration, process exceptions, service orchestration, and so on do not belong in a service mesh.
+Additionally, the service mesh data plane is highly distributed, with its proxies collocated with applications.
+This eliminates single points of failure or bottlenecks that often appear with an ESB architecture.